BU-ISCIII/relecov-tools/README.md

     update-db         feed database with metadata jsons
 ```
 #### download
 The command `download` connects to a transfer protocol (currently sftp) and downloads all files in the different available folders in the passed credentials.
 In addition, it checks if the files in the current folder match the files in the metadata file and also checks if there are md5sum for each file.
-If not, it creates one before storing in the final repository.
+Else, it creates one before storing in the final repository.

 ```
 $ relecov-tools download --help